avinash-saraf/PenPal/README.md

 # PenPal
-A social media chat app for android that allows people to connect and meet with others who have similar interests/hobbies.
+A  chat app for android that connects people with mutual interests/hobbies. <br> <br>
 A key feature of PenPal is that all users would be completely anonymous with regards to not setting a profile photo and biography.
 This would help create more ‘authentic’ matches based purely on similarity in hobbies. <br>

 ## Download and Installation
 ### APK
 Application can be downloaded via the url: <br>
 https://github.com/avinash-saraf/PenPal/releases/download/v1.0.0/PenPalApp.apk <br> <br>
-__Please note: 'find friends' feature (overflow menu) in this version is ONLY for testing purposes and is not a feature the actual app.__
+__Please note: 'find friends' feature to view all users (overflow menu) in this version is ONLY for testing purposes and is not a feature the actual app.__

 ### Open in android studio
  1. __Clone the repository__ using `git clone https://github.com/avinash-saraf/PenPal.git` OR __Download ZIP__ of this project (under the 'Code' button on this page) and unzip to a folder.